Father Raymond Leneweaver

 Summary of Sexual Abuse Allegations against Father Raymond Leneweaver:

-The case of Father Raymond Leneweaver was examined in great detail by the 2005 grand jury.
+The case of Father Raymond Leneweaver was examined in great detail in the Philadelphia 2005 Grand Jury Report.
 The grand jury was particularly troubled by the modus operandi of the Archdiocese of Philadelphia in the Leneweaver matter.
 “Despite the Archdiocese’s knowledge that Leneweaver was a chronic sexual offender, each time angry parents confronted Church officials with new complaints, Cardinal Krol merely transferred him to another assignment, where the priest remained in active ministry.”
 In 1980, according to a memo from the Archdiocese of Philadelphia Chancellor, Leneweaver was being sent to Fallsington because “it is one of the few remaining areas where his scandalous action may not be known.”

 - THE ARCHDIOCESE CREATES A MONSTER: THE EARLY REPORTS AND MOUNTAINS OF LIES